urbit/urbit/pkg/interface/CONTRIBUTING.md

 Edit the path between quotes `/Users/user/ships/zod/home` with wherever your fake ship is located on your machine.
 This zod location path *must* end in `../home` to correctly intitalize any code you write.
 Any code edited within the `urbit/urbit`will now be able to be synced to your running ship, and previewed in the browser.
+Save this file in the same directory with the name `urbitrc`

 To set up urbit's Javascript environment, you'll need node (ideally installed via [nvm](https://github.com/nvm-sh/nvm)) and gulp, which will be installed